-The second method of fan speed control under software is RPM feedback mode.
+The second method of fan speed control under software is RPM Feedback Mode.
 This involves programming the desired fan RPM value to the device to set fan speed.
 The advantages include a very tightly maintained fan RPM over the fan's life, and virtually no acoustic pollution due to fan speed variation.

-Fans typically have manufacturing tolerances of $\pm 20\%$, meaning a wide variation in speed for a typical batch of identical fan models.
-If it is required that all fans run at exactly 5000 RPM, it can be necessary to specify fans with a nominal fan speed of 6250 RPM.
-However, many of these fans run too fast and make excess noise.
+Fans typically have manufacturing tolerances of $\pm 20\%$ , meaning a wide variation in speed for a typical batch of identical fan models.
+If it is required that all fans run at exactly 5000 RPM, it may be necessary to specify fans with a nominal fan speed of 6250 RPM.
+However, many of these fans will run too fast and make excess noise.
 A fan with nominal speed of 6250 RPM could run as fast as 7000 RPM at 100% PWM duty cycle.
-RPM mode allows all of these fans to be programmed to run at the desired RPM value.
+RPM Mode will allow all of these fans to be programmed to run at the desired RPM value.

-Clearing Bit 7 of Configuration Register 1 (Register 0×00) to 0 places the ADM1031 under software control.
-Once under software control, the device can be placed into RPM feedback mode by writing to Bit 5 and Bit 6 of Configuration Register 1.
-Writing a 1 to Bit 5 and Bit 6 selects RPM feedback mode for each fan.

-Once RPM feedback mode has been selected, the required fan RPM can be written to the fan tach high limit registers $(0\times10, 0\times11)$.
-The RPM feedback mode function allows a fan RPM value to be programmed into the device, and the ADM1031 maintains the selected RPM value by monitoring the fan tach and speeding up the fan as necessary, should the fan start to slow down.
-Conversely, should the fan start to speed up due to aging, the RPM feedback slows the fan down to maintain the correct RPM speed.
-The value to be programmed into each fan tach high limit register is given by:
+Clearing Bit 7 of Configuration Register 1 (Reg 0x00) to 0 places the ADM1030 under software control.
+Once under software control, the device may be placed in to RPM Feedback Mode by writing to Bit 5 of Configuration Register 1.
+Writing a 1 to Bit 5 selects RPM Feedback Mode for the fan.
+Once RPM Feedback Mode has been selected, the required fan RPM may be written to the Fan Tach High Limit Register (0x10).
+The RPM Feedback Mode function allows a fan RPM value to be programmed into the device, and the ADM1030 will maintain the selected RPM value by monitoring the fan tach and speeding up the fan as necessary, should the fan start to slow down.
+Conversely, should the fan start to speed up due to aging, the RPM feedback will slow the fan down to maintain the correct RPM speed.
+The value to be programmed into each Fan Tach High Limit Register is given by: